-- Creates a democratic culture where all children understand they have a voice and believe adults will take them seriously. - Enables all children to directly influence the learning and teaching agenda. - Demonstrates explicitly a commitment to human rights through strong relationships based on equality and mutual respect. - Puts dignity at the heart of its operating principles and promotes, encourages and demonstrates behaviours that support cooperation, kindness, empathy and trust. - Recognises that children's human rights need to be understood by children in relation to their own daily lived experiences. - Recognises that behaviour is a form of communication. - Recognises that adults shouting makes children feel unsafe. - Recognises that punishing many for the behaviour of a few creates resentment and impacts negatively on relationships. - Enables opportunities for all children to share their school experiences with parents and carers and the wider community. - Recognises the importance of consistency in approach. - Recognises that creative and active learning encourages all children to engage in learning opportunities. - Demonstrates effective measures to recognise equally all children's achievements. - Values processes that support children to learn and develop self-confidence. - Recognises and promotes self-regulation by creating space and support around a child. - Ensures children are supported to understand the consequences of behaviours through nurturing relationships, with each other and with adults.
+- Creates a democratic culture where all children understand they have a voice and believe adults will take them seriously. - Enables all children to directly influence the learning and teaching agenda. - Demonstrates explicitly a commitment to human rights through strong relationships based on equality and mutual respect. - Puts dignity at the heart of its operating principles. - Recognises that children's human rights need to be understood by children in relation to their own daily lived experiences. - Recognises that behaviour is a form of communication. - Recognises that adults shouting makes children feel unsafe. - Recognises that punishing many for the behaviour of a few creates resentment and impacts negatively on relationships. - Enables opportunities for all children to share their school experiences with parents and carers and the wider community. - Promotes, encourages and demonstrates behaviours that support kindness, co-operation, empathy and resilience. - Recognises the importance of consistency in approach. - Recognises that creative and active learning encourages all children to engage in learning opportunities. - Demonstrates effective measures to recognise equally all children's achievements. - Values processes that support children to learn and develop self-confidence. - Recognises and promotes self-regulation by creating space and support around a child. - Ensures children are supported to understand the consequences of behaviours through nurturing relationships, with each other and with adults.